sy77777en/video_annotation_folk/caption/video_annotation_process.md

    - `caption/video_urls/20250406_setup_and_motion/overlap_all_X.json`: Contains all overlapping videos
    - `caption/video_urls/20250406_setup_and_motion/nonoverlap_all_X.json`: Contains all non-overlapping videos
    - `caption/video_urls/20250406_setup_and_motion/overlap_X_to_Y.json`: Split files for overlapping videos
+   - `caption/video_urls/20250406_setup_and_motion/overlap_invalid.json`: Contains invalid videos from the overlap set
+   - `caption/video_urls/20250406_setup_and_motion/nonoverlap_invalid.json`: Contains invalid videos from the non-overlap set
    - Excel files in `caption/excel_export/20250406_setup_and_motion/`

 4. **File Naming Conventions**:
    - `overlap_all_X.json`: Contains X overlapping videos
    - `nonoverlap_all_X.json`: Contains X non-overlapping videos
    - `overlap_X_to_Y.json`: Contains videos from index X to Y
+   - `overlap_invalid.json`: Contains invalid videos from the overlap set
+   - `nonoverlap_invalid.json`: Contains invalid videos from the non-overlap set

+5. **Invalid Video Handling**:
+   - `load_xlsx.py` now identifies and separates invalid videos (those with shot transitions) into separate files.
+   - It checks each video for shot transition labels using the same approach as `prepare_lighting_urls.py`.
+   - Invalid videos are removed from the overlap/nonoverlap files and saved to their respective invalid files.
+   - The file counts are updated accordingly.

 ## 2. Generating Lighting Project URLs